russelljuan/BLOCK12-RESUBMITTED/README.md

 - Building Relationships with Clients
 - Staying Up-to-date with Industry Trends

-# Contact Me

-To get in touch with me, please fill out the contact form on my website.

 ## License

 This project is licensed under the [MIT License](LICENSE).